 1498-99 - Christopher Columbus and Alonso de Ojeda visit Venezuela, which is inhabited by Carib, Arawak and Chibcha peoples.

-1521 - Spanish colonisation begins on the north-east coast.
+1521 - Spanish colonisation begins.

 1749 - First rebellion against Spanish colonial rule.

-1829-30 - Venezuela secedes from Gran Colombia and becomes an independent republic with its capital at Caracas.
+1829-30 - Venezuela secedes from Gran Colombia.

-1958 - Admiral Wolfgang Larrazabal ousts Marcos Perez Jimenez; leftist Romulo Betancourt of the Democratic Action Party (AD) wins democratic presidential election.
+1958 - Admiral Wolfgang Larrazabal ousts Marcos Perez Jimenez; leftist Romulo Betancourt of the Democratic Action Party (AD) wins presidential election.

 1973 - Venezuela benefits from oil boom and its currency peaks against the US dollar; oil and steel industries nationalised.